novafacing/eastwood-tidy/README.md

 or switch statements, then it would be illogical to break the function into smaller functions.

-III.
+### III.
 SPACING

-A. One space must be placed after all structure control, and flow commands.
+#### A. One space must be placed after all structure control, and flow commands.

 One space must also be present between the closing parenthesis and opening brace.

 Example: `if (temperature == room_temperature) {`

 Example: `while (temperature < room_temperature) {`

-B. One space must be placed before and after all logical, and arithmetic operators; except for unary and data reference operators `(i.e. [], ., &, *, ->)`.
+#### B. One space must be placed before and after all logical, and arithmetic operators;

+Exception for unary and data reference operators `(i.e. [], ., &, *, ->)`.

 Example: `temperature = room_temperature + offset;`